Cheznoodle/SEGP-Group-R/README.md

    - Navigate to the extracted folder of 'Bio New' and select the folder to add it to your projects list.
    - Click on the project in the Projects tab to open it in Unity.

    2a. **Unzip and Open Project in Unity:**
-   - Extract the contents of 'Nott Chem.zip'.
+      - Extract the contents of 'Nott Chem Final.zip'.
 On Windows, right-click the file and choose 'Extract All...'.
 On macOS, double-click the zip file.
       - Open Unity Hub.
       - Go to the 'Projects' tab and click on the 'Add' button.
       - Navigate to the extracted folder of 'Nott Chem' and select the folder to add it to your projects list.
       - Click on the project in the Projects tab to open it in Unity.

 ## Download APK (Alternative)